William Morris (1834-1896)

 After graduating from Oxford Morris worked in the architectural offices of George Street, who specialised in the Gothic Revival style, but he soon left to pursue painting under the tutelage of Dante Gabriel Rosetti.

-In 1859 Morris commissioned Philip Webb, a friend from Street's office, to design him a new home, Red House in Bexley Heath.
+In 1859 Morris commissioned Philip Webb, a friend from Street's office, to design him a new home, Red House in Bexley Heath, London.
 The house was to be built in simple vernacular style using traditional materials.

 Morris was annoyed that he could find no good textiles and furniture to decorate his new home, so he decided to design them himself.
 It was a momentous decision.
 With friends Burne-Jones, Rosetti, and Webb he formed a small firm, later called Morris and Company, to sell the products they designed.